-(Hourly basic pay rate × 1.5 × Number of overtime hours worked) + (Pay for rest day or public holiday)
+(Hourly basic rate of pay × 1.5 × Number of overtime hours worked) + (Pay for rest day or public holiday)

 Managing your employees’ work hours and overtime can be a complex and time-consuming task.
 But with StaffAny’s timesheet software, you can streamline the process and ensure compliance with Singapore’s Employment Act regulations.
 Our software tracks employee working hours and calculates overtime pay accurately and efficiently.
 Say goodbye to manual calculations and hello to easy, worry-free management of your workforce.
 Try StaffAny‘s smart timesheets today and take control of your business’s compliance and efficiency.